zonemaster/zonemaster/docs/specifications/GUI/api-specification.md

 **API**
-* I want to be able to list (see name of) all available test profiles (See Advanced Options for definition).
+* I want to be able to list (see name of) all available test profiles (pre-defined set of tests for the engine to run).
 * I want to be able to send/set these advanced runtime options:
  - No IPv4
  - No IPv6